The following is the text of a leaflet I wrote for Brotherhood Baptist Church, Eldoret, Kenya. A longer written paper is available here.

 Question: Who should take the Lord’s Supper?

 The Lord’s Supper is the “family meal” of the church.
 It is for all of the church members – those who have been received into the church.
-We have another leaflet available about church membership to explain this.
+We have another leaflet available about becoming part of the church to explain this.

 Question: Do you drink alcohol?